lbighetti/job_processor/README.md

 #### Bash Script

-The bash script response will be of type text, and will look like this:
+The bash script response will look like this:

 ```bash
 #!/usr/bin/env bash